-NATURE OF AUTOMOTIVE INDUSTRY -- A DECLINE IN AUTOMOTIVE SALES WOULD REDUCE OUR SALES AND COULD HARM OUR PROFITABILITY AND FINANCIAL CONDITION.
+NATURE OF AUTOMOTIVE INDUSTRY -- A DECLINE IN AUTOMOTIVE SALES WOULD REDUCE OUR SALES AND COULD HARM OUR PROFITABILITY AND MAKE IT MORE DIFFICULT FOR US TO MAKE PAYMENTS UNDER THE EXCHANGE NOTES.

 Our operations are directly related to automotive vehicle production.
 Automotive sales and production are cyclical and can be affected by the strength of a country's general economy.
 In addition, automotive sales and production can be affected by labor relations issues, regulatory requirements, trade agreements and other factors.
-A decline in automotive sales and production could result in a decline in our business, results of operations and financial condition.
+A decline in automotive sales and production could result in a decline in our business and profitability and, accordingly make it more difficult for us to make payments under the exchange notes.

-RELIANCE ON MAJOR CUSTOMERS AND SELECTED CAR MODELS -- THE LOSS IN BUSINESS FROM A MAJOR CUSTOMER OR THE DISCONTINUATION OF A PARTICULAR CAR MODEL COULD REDUCE OUR SALES AND HARM OUR PROFITABILITY AND FINANCIAL CONDITION.
+RELIANCE ON MAJOR CUSTOMERS AND SELECTED CAR MODELS -- THE LOSS IN BUSINESS FROM A MAJOR CUSTOMER OR THE DISCONTINUATION OF A PARTICULAR CAR MODEL COULD REDUCE OUR SALES AND HARM OUR PROFITABILITY, THEREBY MAKING IT MORE DIFFICULT FOR US TO MAKE PAYMENTS UNDER THE EXCHANGE NOTES.

-world, together accounted for approximately 50% of our pro forma net sales in 1998.
-A loss of significant business from Ford or General Motors could be harmful to our business, results of operations and financial condition.
-Although we have purchase orders from many of our customers, these purchase orders generally provide for the supply of a customer's annual requirements for a particular model or assembly plant, renewable on a yearto-year basis, rather than for the purchase of a specific quantity of products.
-The loss of business with respect to a particular automobile model could have a material adverse effect on our business, results of operations or financial condition in the future.
+Ford and General Motors, the two largest automotive manufacturers in the world, together accounted for approximately 50% of our pro forma net sales in 1998.
+A loss of significant business from Ford or General Motors could be harmful to our business and our profitability, thereby making it more difficult for us to make payments under the exchange notes.
+Although we have purchase orders from many of our customers, these purchase orders generally provide for the supply of a customer's annual requirements for a particular model or assembly plant, renewable on a year-to-year basis, rather than for the purchase of a specific quantity of products.
+The loss of business with respect to a significant automobile model could have a material adverse effect on our business and profitability.